astral-sh/ruff-vscode/README.md

 settings available in the extension.

 The extension provides the following settings in addition to those available in the Ruff Language Server that can be used to configure the extension.
-The detailed documentation for these settings can be found in the settings editor in Visual Studio Code.
+Detailed documentation for these settings can be found in the settings editor in Visual Studio Code.

 | Settings                    | Default           | Description                                                                                                                                                                                 |